Apple21-art/Kru/README.md

 ```

 The first run builds the Kru compiler itself (`kru0_bin`) from the sources in
-`src/`, caches it, and reuses the cached binary on subsequent runs unless the
+`src/`, caches it, and reuses that cached binary on later runs unless the
 compiler sources change.

 ### Other commands